Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-jca/README.md

 ### Key-Less certificates
 You can set the private key as [non-exportable] to ensure the security of the key.

-Note if you want to use a key less certificate, you must add `sign` permission to the principal.
+Note if you want to use key less certificate, you must add `sign` permission to the principal.
 ![Sign To Principal](resources/SignToPrincipal.png)

 ### Supported key type